jeffomatic/adventofcode/2021-rust/README.md

 cp -R day01a day01b
 ```

-Because `Cargo.toml` contains the directory name (under the `$.package.name` key), you should make sure to update it after copying.
+As above, make sure to update `Cargo.toml` with an appropriate package name.

 ## Some common patterns